Plex Server Rock-on

 ../../_images/plex_verify.png

-Now check that the entered details are correct before clicking Submit.
+Check that the entered details are correct before selecting Submit.

-Closing the resulting simple Installation is in progress dialog and we have:-
+Closing the resulting simple Installation is in progress dialog and the installation progress status is shown:

 ../../_images/plex_installing.png